 To the best of my ability I try to support independent seed companies.
 I look for companies who distance themselves from Monsanto.

 The following are some of my personal favorites.
 There are many more good independent companies that I have not listed.
 (You might want to review the Council for Responsible Genetics’ list for this very reason.)

-Diane’s Flower Seeds (she sells vegetables as well)
+Diane’s Flower Seeds (she sells a selection of vegetables as well)

 You’ll probably get some of the best seed and the best service you’ve ever had from this small seed company.
 It’s owned and operated by Diane Linsley with the help of her two daughters (and sometimes her husband 🙂 ).
 Diane raises much of the seed she sells.
 The balance she obtains from reputable sources and does not buy from or support Monsanto.
 She also breeds beautiful daylilies.
 Below is a picture of one of my favorites named Banana Cream Pie.

 High Mowing Organic Seed – All organic seed.
 Free shipping – no minimum!

 Baker Creek Heirloom Seeds (rareseeds.com) – An especially beautiful catalog too.